 “Fantastic Workshop.
 The trainer, Meg, was perfect for the group and super knowledgeable about mountain biking, but also about teaching skills in small steps and in a way that is understandable and approachable.
 Fantastic job!
 Already recommended to a friend should another workshop be hosted.”

 Girls: $15 (age 13 to 18, accompanied by a participating adult)

-CALL US FOR AVAILABILITY OF SPOTS.
 THIS PROGRAM IS FUNDED FOR INTRODUCING YOUNG WOMEN TO OUTDOOR ACTIVITIES.
-PREFERENCE WILL GO TO YOUTH WITH ACCOMPANYING ADULT.
+WE ENCOURAGE YOUTH TO PARTICIPATE WITH ACCOMPANYING ADULT.